 Lynch SA, Crushell E, Lambert DM, et al Catalogue of inherited disorders found among the Irish Traveller population Journal of Medical Genetics 2018;55:233-239.

 It is unlikely you will remember all of these conditions!
-The more common disorders and the ones to remember are presented in Figure 2.
 Many of these disorders will present in the neonatal period.
 If you have a sick or septic baby from an Irish Traveller background you must consider metabolic and other rare diseases and investigate and manage appropriately.

 These disorders are often incredibly rare, and challenging to diagnose and manage unless you are working in a centre familiar with them.
 Thankfully, help is at hand, an expert advisory network on the rare conditions affecting Irish Travellers is available on Orphanet.